Nevada

 State of California Elections & Voting

-• November 15 Deadline for election authority to receive vote-by-mail ballots
+• November 12 Deadline for election authority to receive vote-by-mail ballots postmarked on or before Election Day

 To register to vote in California, you must be: